andrew/ultimate-awesome/README.md

 - [awesome-web-scraper](https://github.com/duyet/awesome-web-scraper) - A collection of awesome web scaper, crawler.
 - [awesome-retrospectives](https://github.com/josephearl/awesome-retrospectives) - A curated list of resources for facilitating and learning about retrospectives.
 - [Awesome-Causality-in-CV](https://github.com/Wangt-CN/Awesome-Causality-in-CV) - A curated list of Causality in Computer Vision.
-- [Graph-Neural-Networks-With-Heterophily](https://github.com/alexfanjn/Graph-Neural-Networks-With-Heterophily) - This repository contains the resources on graph neural network (GNN) considering heterophily. .
 - [awesome-scientific-python](https://github.com/rossant/awesome-scientific-python) - A curated list of awesome scientific Python resources.
 - [Awesome-Image-Distortion-Correction](https://github.com/subeeshvasu/Awesome-Image-Distortion-Correction) - A curated list of resources on handling Rolling Shutter effects and Radial Distortions.
 - [awesome-linux-ricing](https://github.com/avtzis/awesome-linux-ricing) - 🎨 Curated list of awesome themes, tools and apps for customizing the Linux environment.
 - [citizen-science](https://github.com/dylanrees/citizen-science) - 🔬 A repository of resources related to citizen, community-based and/or non-institutional science.
+- [awesome-arcgis-developer](https://github.com/Esri/awesome-arcgis-developer) - A curated list of resources to help you with ArcGIS development, APIs, SDKs, tools, and location services.
 - [awesome-arcgis-developers](https://github.com/Esri/awesome-arcgis-developers) - A curated list of resources to help you with ArcGIS development, APIs, SDKs, tools, and location services.
 - [Awesome-Nuget-Packages](https://github.com/mjebrahimi/Awesome-Nuget-Packages) - 📦 A collection of awesome and top .NET packages sorted by most popular needs.
 - [awesome-websocket-security](https://github.com/PalindromeLabs/awesome-websocket-security) - Awesome information for WebSockets security research.